OUTSTANDING STUDENT EXPERIENCE

 Student Voice – The College Council and student representative system

-The College has a paid Student President who works with staff and students to help ensure that the student voice is heard.
-The Student President acts as a conduit between the College staff and students and spends time in curriculum council meetings as well as managing the activities of the College Council.
-The Student President is also responsible for seeking out student views through a variety of activities such as informal surveys and our popular ‘sticky note sessions’ where students can give their views on a range of topics.
+The College has a paid Student President, Gaby Pearson who works with staff and students to help ensure that the student voice is heard.
+The Student President is responsible for seeking out student views through a variety of activities such as informal surveys and our popular ‘sticky note sessions’ where students can give their views on a range of topics.

 Communicating with Students

-The ‘formal’ feedback routes are through the Curriculum and College Councils and the ‘You Say We Do’ process.
+The ‘formal’ feedback routes are through the Curriculum and College Councils and the ‘You Say, You Suggested, We Implemented’ process.
 In addition there are many other channels through which students can make their views known – sticky note sessions, the suggestion box, Cloud and our independent third-party organisation The Wow Awards.

-We have a dedicated Student Experience Co-ordinator whose role is to liaise with schools and also to enhance the student experience within College by running events and information sessions on a wide variety of topics.
+We have a dedicated Marketing Co-ordinator whose role is to liaise with schools and also to enhance the student experience within College by running events and information sessions on a wide variety of topics.
 This year we have run a successful Careers Fair, a Higher Education Fair and a whole host of other events such as Barclays Money Skills Week, the sexual health road show and anti-bullying week – to name but a few.
 Much of this activity is centred on our key priority of preparing our students for work.
-We also provide information on a range of topics to students through regular tutorial sessions.

 We provide lots of support to our students – whether it is providing learning support inside and outside the classroom, advice and help with funding, dealing with safeguarding issues, providing careers guidance or just a friendly face for a chat.
 For more details of our services to students please see the useful links on the left of this page.